YannickKircher/RecipeBotCX/README.md

 In the history the last four recipes, that a specific user viewed are saved.<br>
 The history works by saving up to four entries per user.
 The entries are identified by there "user_id" and a "datetime".
 When inserting a new recipe into the History, all entry that are older then the top four are deletes for that specific user.

 Please note, that it is possible to have more than four entries per user.
 This is because the queries for inserting and deleting new entries are run at the same time.
-The webhook does not wait for them to finish, this would slow down the answer time of the bot and intern would decrease the user experience.
+The webhook does not wait for them to finish, this would slow down the answer time of the bot and intern would decrease the UX.

 | name        | type       | description                                                                  |
 |-------------|------------|------------------------------------------------------------------------------|